CodeYourFuture/syllabus/docs/finalproject/week-2/lesson.md

 ## Sprint planning (60 minutes)

-decide what you’re each going to be doing during the following week and where you want to be by the next class.
+Decide what you’re each going to be doing during the following week and where you want to be by the next class.

 ## Technical support (60 minutes)

-mentors will be on hand to help you get unstuck from any blocking technical issues.
+Mentors will be on hand to help you get unstuck from any blocking technical issues.